 - Grad-CAM is closely related to CAM.

-- Grad-CAM is compatible with any CNN architecture as long the layers are differentiable.
+- Grad-CAM can be calculated on any CNN architecture as long the layers are differentiable.

-- Grad-CAM can be used for understanding a model’s predictions, weakly-supervised localization, or weakly-supervised segmentation.
+- Grad-CAM has been used for weakly-supervised localization and weakly-supervised segmentation.

 About the Featured Image